BinaryBeast/BinaryBeast_API_PHP/README.md

 ### tournament_update($tourney_id, $options)

-$tourney_id obviously... $options, you have the same options available as tourneament_create
+$tourney_id obviously... $options, you have the same options available as tournament_create